 Do you need an Import / Export Number to trade internationally?
 We can Register you or your Company for an Import / Export Number at SARS.
+Our Pricing starts from R1450.
 Just complete and submit the easy application form below, and a friendly Consultant will contact you to assist.

 Individuals or Businesses who are importing or exporting goods for commercial and personal reasons (or to the value of R2500+) need to be registered with South Africa’s Customs for an Import / Export Number.
 This number is obtainable from SARS.
 It is also known as an Importer’s / Exporter’s Customs Code.